BTCTrader/broker-api-docs/README.md

 * Otherwise if there is no request, it is return to list of bank and friendly bank name list.

 ## Withdrawal Money (Requires Authentication)

+Use this method to submit a local currency(USD, TRY, PHP, EUR etc.) withdrawal request.

 <code>POST</code> .../api/FundingMoney/WithdrawalMoney